2022-06-05

 Main Body

-Typically, an object is a set, and a morphism is a map, but they are generalized to be not necessarily so.
+Typically, each object is a set and each morphism is a map, but they are generalized to be not necessarily so.

 References